 How to avoid mistakes

-Under those circumstances, one of the common mistakes you’d see when crocheting with BERNAT velvet yarn is to see pulled strands of yarn.
-For this reason, crochet tighter than you will usually, check your work often and practice with BERNAT velvet yarn on a swatch before starting a project.
+Under those circumstances, one of the common mistakes you’d see when crocheting any BERNAT velvet yarn patterns is to see pulled strands of yarn.
+For this reason, crochet tighter than you will usually, check your work often, and practice with BERNAT velvet yarn on a swatch before starting a project.